-Genetic testing for hereditary cancer
+Genetic testing in Canada for hereditary cancer

 Cancer is one of the most common diseases in Canada.
 Nearly 50% of Canadians will be diagnosed with cancer in their lifetime, but only half will survive.

 All cancers are caused by genetic changes that affect the functioning of our cells.
 People who inherit these genetic changes have an increased risk of developing cancer in their lifetime and often earlier than the rest of the population.
-Fortunately, genetic testing is available to help you determine if you are at higher risk of a certain type of cancer based on your genetic background.
+Fortunately, genetic testing in Canada is available to help you determine if you are at higher risk of a certain type of cancer based on your genetic background.
 Knowing this risk can change your medical follow-up, allow for targeted screening and risk reduction options.

 Learn more about cancer

-Examples of cancers with a genetic predisposition:
+Examples of cancers that present a genetic predisposition: